 – – –

 Invader Zim is -c- Jhonen Vasquez!
-Only the events of this story, characters specific to the story, and character tweaking (heh) are mine. :3
+Only the events of this story (and the character tweaking, heh) are mine.

 – – –